Cranes in the Sky: Critical reception

 "Cranes in the Sky" received widespread acclaim from critics and was ranked at number 7 on Rolling Stone's "50 Best Songs of 2016" list: "Solange drops a song that can always stop you dead in your tracks, no matter where or when you hear it – describing the kind of sadness she can't escape by crying, drinking, sexing or shopping it away.
 The music builds from quiet meditation – that Raphael Saadiq bass – into towering soul."

 Billboard ranked "Cranes in the Sky" at number 12 on their "100 Best Pop Songs of 2016" list: "Post-adolescent angst has rarely been as pretty as Solange makes it sound in this delicate, lilting single — which you're as likely to hear on Hot 97 as at your local coffee shop.
 An orchestral beat from Raphael Saadiq supports the song's lyrical quest for serenity, creating a sort of musical safe space for the beautiful, uncluttered respite that Solange spends the single desperately searching for."

 Pitchfork listed "Cranes in the Sky" as the 3rd best song of 2016.
 In the annual Village Voice's Pazz & Jop mass critics poll of the year's best in music in 2016, "Cranes in the Sky" was also ranked at number 3.
 In 2018, NPR ranked the song as the 12th greatest song by a female or nonbinary artist in the 21st century.

 Awards and nominations

-During 17th BET Awards, "Cranes in the Sky" was nominated for and won the BET Centric Award.
+At the 17th BET Awards, "Cranes in the Sky" was nominated for and won the BET Centric Award.
 "Cranes in the Sky" also won the Grammy for Best R&B Performance at the 59th Annual Grammy Awards.